OP-TEE/build/docs/hikey.md

 # 5. Debian based build
-The intention here was to do almost the same kind of build as the regular where the big difference is the kernel in use and the root fs.
+The intention here was to do almost the same kind of build as the regular where the big difference is the kernel in use and the rootfs.
 The kernel currently comes from the 96Boards team, but that might change soon again.
-The root fs is a Debian based root file system.
+The rootfs is Debian based.

-In the root fs OP-TEE binaries can be installed via `apt`.
+In the rootfs OP-TEE binaries can be installed via `apt`.
 After building the solution one must replace those, since they can be a bit dated (see below about how to dpkg force install a couple of OP-TEE Debian packages).